 Petry, J., J. Fichtner & E. Heemskerk (2019) ‘Steering capital: The growing private authority of index providers in the age of passive asset management’, Review of International Political Economy.

 Finance after the global financial crisis 2007-2009

 In this third research area, I investigate how the first two areas impact upon post-crisis reconfigurations in global finance – how they contribute to the ‘big picture’.
 Global finance has undergone significant changes since the global financial crisis 2007-2009.
+The way policymakers look at financial markets has changed with the advent of macro-finance and balance-sheet analyses of the economy.
 Regulation has changed certain areas of finance, banks for instance have borne the brunt of regulatory costs, while others – such as the shadow banking sector – have remained relatively unchanged.
 New actors have emerged in global finance: proprietary trading firms have become a dominant force with the spread of high-frequency trading, clearinghouses have gained in prominence with regulations such as EMIR or Dodd-Frank, asset managers have become the new universal owners in the new age of passive investments.
 Further, new actors have emerged, notably from China, India or Brazil – development finance is shaken up by new actors such as the New Development Bank , RMB internationalisation has become an important issue, and the Belt and Road Initiative is bound to reshape global financial and trade flows.

 Hereby, my current research focuses on China’s rise in global finance for instance its integration into the global financial order or the financial infrastructures behind the Belt and Road Initiative, and how the rise of exchanges, index providers and clearinghouse in global finance changes power and actor constellations in global finance.